Updated Title Publisher

 Axii is useful enough in combat, but is heavily dependent on RNG and the foe you’re fighting, and there’s not a great number of enemies who are particularly vulnerable to Axii.
 Also, like most signs, the core efficacy isn’t greatly enhanced by spending ability points on it, and in this case, even Sign Intensity isn’t all that important.
 If you want to calm an Alghoul or try to get a cheap shot on a shielded enemy, base Axii will work fine.

 That said, you need to invest five ability points into the Signs tree to gain access to the almighty “Active Shield” for Quen, and “Exploding Shield” will only get you three points, and we mentioned that Axii had noncombat functions.
-The first Axii ability, “Delusion”, will give you access to more dialog options involving Axii, which, while uncommon, are welcome ways to deal with certain encounters (and gain some bonus XP in the process!).
+The first Axii ability, “Delusion”, will give you access to more dialogue options involving Axii, which, while uncommon, are welcome ways to deal with certain encounters (and gain some bonus XP in the process!).
 It also adds a variety of nice - but not essential - boons to Axii, and this all makes it worth investing in.

 Suggested Abilities Ability Points